 About Probate

-Probate is the legal process that takes place after someone dies, that makes sure property and possessions are given to the correct people, and any taxes or debts owed are paid.
-If there’s a written will, the court checks to ensure that it is valid, and then makes sure the directions in the will are carried out.
+When someone passes, their estate does not automatically transfer to the people named in the will; it usually has to go through probate first.
+Probate is a court supervised process that verifies the will, settles any debt, and distributes what’s left to the beneficiary.
+If there is a written will, the court checks to ensure that it is valid, and then makes sure the directions in the will are carried out.

 The steps of the